cogini/http_structured_field/README.md

 will have three elements, with the third being a list.
 Inner List types are tagged tuples, as we need some place to put the parameters.

+Parmeters and dictionary members are represented as lists of tuples where the name is the first tuple element.

 Dictionary types are unfortunately incompatible with lists, so you have to tell the parser what to expect by adding the `type: :dict` option.